Greuceanu: Mordvin people

-In a tale from the Mordvin people titled "Ивашка Приметлев" ("Ivashka Primetlev"), in a kingdom, something steals the Sun, the moon and the stars, casting the realm in darkness.
+In a tale from the Mordvin people titled "Ивашка Приметлев" ("Ivashka Primetlev"), in a kingdom, something steals the Sun, the Moon and the stars, casting the realm in darkness.
 The king gathers the people and offers half of his kingdom as prize to anyone that can bring them back.
 A youth named Ivashka Primetlev offers to go.
 He is joined by a companion.
 They stop by a bridge.
 While his companion is asleep, Ivashka waits by the bridge for the coming of the five-headed Pryamaryalya.
 They engage in combat and the youth kills his many-headed foe.
 He continues his quest by going to another bridge and fighting a seven-headed Pryamaryalya, and a third bridge, where he fights a nine-headed Pryamaryalya.
 Later, Ivashka spies on the mother and the wives of the three many-headed foes, and learns them will avenge their fallen relatives: each of the wives will become a fountain, an apple tree and a storm to deceive Ivashka and his companion.
 However, Ivashka, wary of the deceit, kills the fountain and the apple tree.
 As for the third wife, the storm chases after Ivashka and his companion, until they find a forge on the road.
 With the help of the smith, Ivashka kills the third wife.
-Later, Ivashka gathera group of skilled individuals to find the daughter of Baba Buryaga.
+Later, Ivashka gathers a group of skilled individuals to find the daughter of Baba Buryaga.

+Mari people

+Scholar S. S. Sabitov located a similar narrative in the "Catalogue of Tales of Magic from the Mari people", indexed as type 300A, "Бой на мосту" ("Fight on the Bridge"): the hero defeats the multiheaded snakes, then faces their sisters and their mother; at the end of the tale, he hides in the forge and destroys the snake mother with the help of the smiths.